The Lobster

 Is The Lobster (2015) worth watching?
 According to our cinematic analysis, the film stands as a HIT with a verified audience rating of 7.0/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Comedy.

-In summary, our editorial assessment of The Lobster (2015) is generally positive.
-With an audience rating of 7.0/10, it stands as a highly recommended experience for genre enthusiasts.
+After analyzing the verified data, our assessment of The Lobster (2015) is generally positive—a solid choice for fans of the genre.
+With a platform rating of 7.0/10, it currently stands as a HIT in our database.

 Story & Plot Summary: The Lobster

-Quick Plot Summary: The Lobster is a Comedy, Drama, Romance film that brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2015, The Lobster is a Comedy, Drama, Romance film directed by Yorgos Lanthimos.
+The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
+This summary provides a scannable look at the movie's central conflict involving Colin Farrell.

 Story Breakdown

 The comedic structure relies on both situational humor and character-based comedy.
 In a dystopian near future, single people, according to the laws of The City, are taken to The Hotel, where they are obliged to find a romantic partner in forty-five days or are transformed into animals and sent off into The Woods.
-The film finds humor in relatable situations while maintaining narrative momentum.
-The jokes serve the story, with callbacks and running gags that reward attentive viewers.
+The production finds humor in relatable situations while maintaining narrative momentum.
+The jokes serve the story, with callbacks that reward attentive viewers.

 Narrative Structure